Cities Appeal Campaign Tools

 - Local mass burials

 - Managing the loss of infrastructure such as traffic lights and telecommunications networks.

 - Enforcements of curfews

 - Administering aspects of martial law

 What is the U.N.
 Treaty on the Prohibition of Nuclear Weapons?

 The TPNW, also known as the nuclear weapon ban treaty, was negotiated and adopted at the United Nations with the support of 122 nations in 2017.
 It is the first instrument of international law to clearly outlaw the development, possession, hosting, transfer, use and threat of use of nuclear weapons.
 The ban treaty is a crucial element in efforts to stigmatise and eliminate nuclear weapons.
 It will enter into force when 50 nations have ratified, which is expected within the next two years.
 The TPNW follows the path that is proving effective for biological and chemical weapons, landmines and cluster munitions.
 A treaty prohibiting and providing for the elimination of these weapons has been crucial, indeed no other approach has worked.
-To date, 70 nations have signed and 23 have ratified the TPNW.
+Please check the front page of our website for the up-to-date number of signatories and states parties to the TPNW.
 While nuclear-armed states are yet to join the treaty, their support was not expected straight away.
 Like the treaties prohibiting other abhorrent weapons, the TPNW will work over time to strengthen the stigma against nuclear weapons, de-legitimising nuclear deterrence and the very possession of the weapon.

 Why should Australia sign and ratify it?